Karran Faucets Review & Rating Updated: March 21, 2024

 We rate customer service "superior."

 The Better Business Bureau agrees with our assessment.
-The company's BBB rating is A+ based on zero complaints to the Bureau over the past three years.
-Karran is a BBB-accredited business, meaning that it has pledged to follow the high ethical business standards required of all accredited businesses.
+The company's rating is the BBB's highest, A+.
+The rating is based on zero complaints to the Bureau over the past three years.

-The Website
+Karran Website

 The Karran website is well-constructed with intuitive menu-based navigation.
 It is an adaptive site, meaning that it displays properly on all devices from a smartphone to a desktop monitor.